 To really soak up the festive atmosphere, start off with a walking tour of the city centre, to see the beautiful decorations.

-Dublin city centre is home to many attractions, so while enjoying the lights you can also visit some of the city landmarks and museums such as the National Gallery (it hosts a beautiful Caravaggio and has a big child friendly cafe), the National History Museum (fun for kids because of the many stuffed animals), the world famous Trinity college campus and library and some smaller but fun museums such as the Little Museum of Dublin or the Ark, a space entirely designed for children.
+Dublin city centre is home to many museums and cold winter days are the perfect time to indulge indoors a little longer.
+A beautiful Dublin museum right in the centre is the Irish National Gallery (it hosts a beautiful Caravaggio and has a big child friendly cafe), the National History Museum (fun for kids because of the many stuffed animals and a treat if you are into wacky places), the world famous Trinity college campus and library and some smaller but fun museums such as the Little Museum of Dublin or the Ark, a space entirely designed for children.

 Take a hot chocolate break

 While you explore Dublin city centre, make sure you take the time to stop in at least some of its gorgeous cafes.
 In the last few years, Dublin has truly reinvented itself as a gourmet lovers city and the cafe culture is blossoming.
 If you like chocolate, you should try the Irish famous handmade chocolate at Butlers on Wicklow street, while if you prefer a more traditional tea you can go for the amazing afternoon tea experience in the Shelbourne: surprisingly family friendly!

 Great addresses for a chocolate fix in Dublin are:

 - Accents cafe, with nice sofas that will swallow you in comfort, serving nice chocolate in what I call the ‘Belgian’ way.
 Instead of just giving you a cup of chocolate, you are served also a side cup of chocolate pieces that you can melt in your drink to truly make it your own.
 This is how chocolate is served in Brussels, a city that definitely knows one thing or two about handcrafted chocolate morsels!

 - The Cocoa Atelier, where you can also have lovely macaroons